 During breaks or downtime, avoid hanging out in break rooms by taking a walk or going up and down a few flights of stairs.

 Email or call a coworker instead of visiting their office/desk if they have a candy jar or other temptations.

 Find out what healthy food options surround your office and commit to those healthy options, or even better, bring your own lunch!

-Serve this wrap with a side a fruit like a small organic apple, and/or some sliced veggies with hummus.
+Serve this wrap with a side of fruit like a small organic apple.

 If you struggle with temptations in the workplace, try implementing these strategies one at a time, and you will begin to feel better and notice in a difference in your energy and appetite during the day.

 **one or more links on this page may contain affiliate links, please see my Affiliate Disclosure for more details.